This blog is an excerpt from Sovos’ Annual VAT Trends report. Please click here to download your complimentary copy in full.

 Largely due to the staggering improvements in revenue collection and economic transparency demonstrated by countries with existing CTC regimes, countries in Europe, Asia and Africa have also started moving away from post audit regulation to adopting CTC-inspired approaches.

 Many EU Member States, for example, are moving toward CTCs not by imposing “clearance” e-invoicing but by making existing VAT reporting processes more granular and more frequent via CTC reporting.
-These countries will eventually adopt requirements for real-time or near-real-time invoice transmission, as well as electronic transmission of other transaction and accounting data to the tax authority.
+These countries will eventually adopt requirements for real-time or near-real-time invoice transmission.
+This is as well as electronic transmission of other transaction and accounting data to the tax authority.
 However, it’s not a foregone conclusion that they’ll all take these regimes to the extreme of invoice clearance.

 The impact of CTCs on business

-The trend towards CTCs is obvious, but situations in individual countries and regions remain fluid.
+The VAT trend towards CTCs is obvious, but situations in individual countries and regions remain fluid.
 It’s important to align your company with local expertise that understands the nuances of your business and what regulations and rules you’re subject to.